Fraser Lake Complex

-Drilling at the FLC continues to deliver positive results which strengthen Corazon’s geological model for the target, and belief that the FLC has the potential to host significant nickel-copper-cobalt sulphide deposits.
+The Company’s past drilling at the FLC delivered positive results which strengthened Corazon’s geological model for the target, as well as the belief that the FLC has the potential to host significant nickel-copper-cobalt sulphide deposits.
 It is noted, though, that the feeder zone(s) for this mineralisation have not yet been identified.
 With this aim in mind, the results of the recent drilling will enable the Company to further refine its targeting and interpretation processes for on-going exploration.

-This drilling program comprised three holes at the FLC and two holes at targets closer to the Lynn Lake Mining Centre for a total of 1,415m metres.
-Drilling targeted high-magnetic features generated from the modelling (inversions) of ground magnetic data.
+The most recent drilling program was completed in March 2018; it comprised three holes at the FLC and two holes at targets closer to the Lynn Lake Mining Centre for a total of 1,415m metres.
+Drilling targeted high-magnetic features generated from the modelling (inversions) of ground magnetic data (ASX announcement 13 March 2019).
 The targets within the FLC were located on the margins of the Matrix Trend, a high-chargeability IP anomaly generated from extensive magmatic sulphide mineralisation.

-Although the recent phase of drilling did not enhance the prospect, overall, the Company’s drilling to date has intersected broad zones of low-grade nickel-copper-cobalt mineralisation and identified a large “channel” of disseminated magmatic sulphide.
+Although this particular phase of drilling did not enhance the prospect, overall the Company’s drilling to date has intersected broad zones of low-grade nickel-copper-cobalt mineralisation and identified a large “channel” of disseminated magmatic sulphide.
 The higher-grade massive sulphide feeder zone to this system has yet to be identified and the Company continues to work on determining cost effective methods to define such targets.

 The best result from the recent drilling was from the top of holes FLC2018-018 with 4.5m @ 0.25% Ni, 0.13% Cu and 0.02% Co – this was the only portion of the drill program that tested the Matrix IP Anomaly.